Global logarithmic stability of a Cauchy problem for anisotropic wave equations: Introduction

 Let

-These spaces are endowed with their natural norms as intersections of Banach space that we define as follows: if $\mathcal{X}=\mathcal{X}_0\cap \mathcal{X}_1$ is the intersection of two Banach spaces, we equip $\mathcal{X}$ with the norm
+These spaces are endowed with their natural norms as intersections of Banach spaces.
+We recall that if $\mathcal{X}=\mathcal{X}_0\cap \mathcal{X}_1$ is the intersection of two Banach spaces then we usually equip $\mathcal{X}$ with the norm

 In the sequel by $H^\ell (\Gamma)$, $\ell\ge 0$, we mean the quotient space

 that we equip with its natural quotient norm